espocrm/documentation/administration/bpm.md

 Conditional events, exclusive and inclusive diverging gateways have conditions that determine the flow of the process.

-Through UI there is an ability to check conditions for following records:
+Through UI there is an ability to check conditions for the following records:

 * Target record;
 * Records related to the target through many-to-one and children-to-parent relationships;
 * Records created by the process via tasks;
-* User task records, allowing checking the resolution.
+* User task records, which allows checking the resolution.

-It's also possible to define conditions in [espo-formula](formula.md) language.
+It's also possible to define conditions in [Espo-formula](formula.md) language.

 Conditions in BPM tool are the same as in Workflow feature.
 See more details about [workflow's conditions](workflows.md#conditions).